 When disturbed or crushed, stink bugs have a tendency to release a bad-smelling, bad-tasting odor from pores on the sides of their bodies, and it can linger for hours.
 Haul out the vacuum and suck them up instead.
 Empty the vacuum bag or container in the trash and place it outside, or use an old sock around the attachment and dispose of it in the outside trash.
 If a stink bug sprayed, these homemade deodorizers help make your house smell fresh again.

 Typical entry points include around door and window frames, sedges of siding, flashing and vents.
 Use a good quality silicone or silicone-latex caulk to seal cracks.

-Like all rodents, they’re looking for food and shelter as the weather gets colder.
-Rodents are able to enter your home in a number of ways, both from the ground and from above.
-Here are 11 strategies for do-it-yourself pest control both in and outside your home.
+Rodents may enter your home in a number of ways, from the ground and from above.
+Don’t let them.
+Start by inspecting your perimeter and sealing any cracks they might wriggle through.
+Here are 11 strategies for do-it-yourself pest control in and outside your home.

 Ants are undoubtedly pesky pests.
 Seeing a swarm of them in your home is grounds for freaking out.
 But rather than be frustrated, be active!
 There are plenty of ways to get rid of ants.

 There are many different types of ants, yet some of the most common house-invading ones include odorous house ants, carpenter ants and thief ants.
 Once you identify the type of ants you have, you’ll have a better idea for how to manage them.

 A clean house is your first defense against ants.
 Sweep up food crumbs, wipe up spills, take out the garbage and don’t leave dirty dishes sitting around the house.
 This takes away the ants’ food source.
 For a safe way to get rid of ants, spray vinegar mixed with water around bowls of pet food to keep ants from feasting there.
 Liquid bait is the best way to kill ants for many sweet-loving ants.

 For more ideas for how to get rid of ants, check out our expert guide.